-Separatist shutdown affects life in Kashmir Valley
+Separatist Shutdown Affects Life In Kashmir Valley

-A shutdown called by separatists affected life across the Kashmir Valley on Thursday with heavy security deployed here and other vulnerable places
+Life in Srinagar and other places of the valley was affected on Thursday by a separatist-called shutdown protesting miliatnt killing

-A shutdown called by separatists affected life across the Kashmir Valley on Thursday with heavy security deployed here and other vulnerable places.
+Life in Srinagar and other places of the valley was affected on Thursday by a separatist-called shutdown protesting miliatnt killing.

-The Joint Resistance Leadership (JRL), a separatist conglomerate headed by Syed Ali Geelani, Mirwaiz Umer Farooq and Muhammad Yasin Malik, called the shutdown against the killing of Lashkar-e-Taiba (LeT) commander, Mehrajudd in Bangroo, his associate Faiz Ahmad Waza and Rayees Ahmad in a gunfight on Wednesday in Srinagar's Fateh Kadal area.
+The Joint Resistance Leadership (JRL) headed by Syed Ali Geelani, Mirwaiz Umer Farooq and Yasin Malik called for the valley-wide shutdown against the killings of two Kashmiri militants in the outskirts here in Jammu and Kashmir.

-Shops, other businesses and public transport remained closed in Srinagar and other district headquarters of the Valley.
-Skeletal private transport moved in the uptown areas of Srinagar.
-Educational institutions were closed due to the Dussehra holiday.
-The authorities have imposed restrictions in parts of Srinagar's old city areas.
+Sabzar Sofi, a Ph.D scholar who joined militancy in 2016 and his associate were killed in a gunfight in Nowgam on Wednesday.
+Shops, public transport and other businesses remained shut in the city and other district headquarters of the valley and only private transport was seen in the uptown areas here.

-Train services between Baramulla and Bannihal towns were suspended as a precautionary measure.
-However, no untoward incident was reported from anywhere in the valley.
+Schools and colleges in Srinagar district remained suspended for the second day in a row.
+Rail services between north Kashmir's Baramulla and Bannihal town of Jammu region was also suspended.
+Heavy deployments of security forces were made in the old city areas and other sensitive places in the valley.

 Catch up on all the latest Crime, National, International and Hatke news here.
 Also download the new mid-day Android and iOS apps to get latest updates